 Education and Professional

-Dr. Rotbart has been a Pediatrics specialist for the past 37 years.
+Dr. Rotbart has been a Pediatrics and Infectious Diseases specialist for the past 37 years.
 He received his M.D. degree from Cornell University.
 His internship and residency in Pediatrics were at the University of Pennsylvania/Children’s Hospital of Philadelphia followed by fellowship in Pediatric Infectious Diseases at the University of Colorado/Children’s Hospital Colorado.
 Following fellowship, Dr. Rotbart joined the full time faculty of the University of Colorado Department of Pediatrics and Children’s Hospital Colorado, where he currently is Professor and Vice Chairman Emeritus of the Department of Pediatrics.
 Dr. Rotbart was named to Best Doctors in America for 18 consecutive years, as well as receiving numerous other national awards for research, teaching, and clinical work.
 He is the author of more than 175 medical and scientific publications in the fields of pediatrics, infectious diseases, and molecular virology.
 He developed and patented the gold standard test for diagnosing viral meningitis, a test still used around the world today.
 His book for physicians and biologists, Human Enterovirus Infections (ASM Press), is the most comprehensive text in that field.